PacktPublishing/Web-Development-with-Blazor/README.md

 Page 35 (Paragraph 2, line 1): **Chapter 3, Introducing Entity Framework Core** should be **Chapter 4, Understanding Basic Blazor Components**

+Page 151 The **MyBlogAPIClientSide.cs** are missing some steps in the book, please use the source code for reference.

 ### Related products <Other books you may enjoy>
 * An Atypical ASP.NET Core 5 Design Patterns Guide [[Packt]](https://www.packtpub.com/product/an-atypical-asp-net-core-5-design-patterns-guide/9781789346091) [[Amazon]](https://www.amazon.com/dp/1789346096)